openstack/nova/doc/source/filter_scheduler.rst

 Weights
 -------

-Filter Scheduler uses the so called **weights** during its work.
+Filter Scheduler uses the so-called **weights** during its work.
 A weigher is a way to select the best suitable host from a group of valid hosts by giving weights to all the hosts in the list.